scaars10/scaars10.github.io/posts/cursor-pagination.md

 # A Generalized Approach to Platform-Wide Cursor Pagination

-**By Priyanshu Sharma**
-*Apr 05, 2024*

 ---

-This technical note details our journey in implementing generic cursor pagination for MongoDB.
-We were building a data product where arbitrary queries needed to be supported with efficient pagination.
+This post showcases my findings while implementing generic cursor pagination for MongoDB.
+We were building a data product where one of the usecases was to support arbitrary queries with efficient pagination.

 Given the performance implications of deep paging and the need for scalable data access across datasets of varying characteristics, we evaluated multiple approaches.
 This post compares the trade-offs between standard skip-limit and cursor-based strategies, specifically when MongoDB’s default mechanisms fail to scale.